-Confidential pregnancy testing is offered at Sindecuse Health Center by nursing appointment.
-An appointment is made with a nurse who is experienced in helping students confronted with a planned or unplanned pregnancy.
-Call (269) 387-3290 to schedule your appointment.
+Confidential pregnancy testing is offered at Western Michigan University's Sindecuse Health Center by appointment.
+An appointment is made with a nurse who is experienced in helping students who are dealing with a planned or unplanned pregnancy.
+Call (269) 387-3287 to schedule your appointment.

 Counseling occurs in a non-judgmental and caring way and is designed to help a student explore personal values, beliefs and options.
 All options available are discussed and appropriate referrals are made.